-I found this article on Facebook and I think it is the best advice about marriage that I’ve heard so I figured I’ll keep it here to remind us whenever the going gets tough.
+I found this beautiful article about marriage on Facebook so I figured I’ll keep it here to remind us whenever the going gets tough.

 “Choose to love each other even in those moments when you struggle to like each other.
 Love is a commitment, not a feeling.